Celestin Tomić

 Fr.
-Celestin (Dinko Bruno) Tomić (6 October 1917 in Vis – 23 September 2006 in Zagreb) was a Franciscan Conventual and biblical scholar.
+Celestin (Dinko Bruno) Tomić (6 October 1917 in Vis – 23 September 2006 in Zagreb) was a Croatian Franciscan Conventual and biblical scholar.

 Early life

-He comes from a large family of the island of Vis manual workers.
+He came from a large family of the island of Vis manual workers.
 Dinko Bruno was born on 6 October 1917, as the youngest among thirteen children.
-Having attended primary school in his native island of Vis, he joins the Order of Franciscan Conventuals, having met the friars as an altar boy in the friary church of St. Jerome on the Vis peninsula of Prirovo.
+After attending primary school in his native island of Vis, he joined the Order of Franciscan Conventuals, having met the friars as an altar boy in the friary church of St. Jerome on the Vis peninsula of Prirovo.

 At the seminary

-As a twelve-year school boy, in 1929 Dinko Bruno left for the seminary of Franciscan Conventuals, at the time located in the Slovenian friary of Ptuj – the schooling place for the candidates of the then still unique Franciscan Province of St. Jerome in the former Yugoslavia.
-In Ptuj, he spent five secondary school years, while in 1934 he began his novitiate at the Zagreb friary of The Holy Ghost.
+As a twelve-year-old school boy in 1929, Dinko Bruno left for the seminary of Franciscan Conventuals, at the time located in the Slovenian friary of Ptuj – the schooling place for the candidates of the then still unique Franciscan Province of St. Jerome in the Kingdom of Yugoslavia.
+In Ptuj, he spent five secondary school years.
+Then in 1934 he began his novitiate at the Zagreb friary of The Holy Ghost.
 On that occasion, Dinko Bruno, as a Franciscan Conventual, chose the name Celestin (Rajko) to be his religious name.